OAbouHajar/projectEIH/eih-raspberrypi-body-detect/README.md

 As it shown in the picture below:
 <img src="http://glasnost.itcarlow.ie/~softeng4/C00220135/random/IR_connection.JPG" alt="mypy logo" width="600px"/>

-* Both sensors should installed, on the both side of the door, with range [25cm] to [50cm] height from the ground taken the kids and adults height under considration as shown in the picture below:
+* Both sensors should be installed on the both side of the door, with range [25cm] to [50cm] height from the ground taken the kids and adults height under consideration as shown in the picture below:

 <img src="http://glasnost.itcarlow.ie/~softeng4/C00220135/random/ir-collaboration.JPG" alt="mypy logo" width="600px"/>

 **Raspberry Pi Camera**

-* the camera connect to the camera port on the Raspberry Pi as it shown in the picture below.#
+* the camera connects to the camera port on the Raspberry Pi as it shown in the picture below.#

 <img src="http://glasnost.itcarlow.ie/~softeng4/C00220135/random/cameraconnection.JPG" alt="mypy logo" width="600px"/>